Sportal – Mobile Community Platform

 After analyzing the responses from our interviews, my team and I were able to come up with the following insights;

-Barriers to Participation: Barriers such as the high cost of equipment and limited access to sports facilities were mentioned, especially for those with financial constraints.
+Barriers such as the high cost of equipment and limited access to sports facilities were mentioned.

-Interest in Learning New Sports: There's an active effort to learn new sports like basketball, showcasing a willingness to engage in diverse physical activities for some participants, .
+There is an interest in learning new sports showcasing a willingness to engage in diverse physical activities in some participants.

-Community and Support: Some participants the help of supportive communities in sports clubs they have had access to which indicates the positive impact of a community on the fitness journey.
+Some participants noted the help of supportive communities in sports clubs they have had access to which indicates the positive impact of a community on the fitness journey.

 High Level Ideation